Your project may interact with more than one API. This topic explains how you can add more APIs to your project.

 Create a virtual service for the imported WSDL - Creates a virtual API based on the imported WSDL.

-Create a test case for the imported WADL - Select this option if you want ReadyAPI to generate a test case.
+Create a test case for the imported WADL - Select this option if you want ReadyAPI to generate test cases

 ReadyAPI supports SwaggerHub SaaS and SwaggerHub On‑Premise 1.23.0-46 or later.